pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-version-list.md

 : The URL of the site where the file is located

 `-u, --fileUrl [fileUrl]`
-: The site-relative or server-relative URL of the file.
+: The server- or site-relative URL of the file.
 Specify either `fileUrl` or `fileId` but not both

 `-i, --fileId [fileId]`
 : The UniqueId (GUID) of the file.
 Specify either `fileUrl` or `fileId` but not both